scidsg/hushline/docs/PRIVACY.md

 ## Data subjects' rights

 This website's users (data subject) may exercise the rights according to Articles 15 to 22 of EU Regulation 2016/679.
-You can lodge all requests to exercise these rights by writing to [**email address**].
+You can lodge all requests to exercise these rights by writing to [**hushline@scidsg.org**].

 ## Right to lodge a complaint